-2018 The State of Risk Oversight: An Overview of Enterprise Risk Management Practices (9th Edition)
+2019 The State of Risk Oversight: An Overview of Enterprise Risk Management Practices - 10th Edition

 Overview of Study

-NC State’s ERM Initiative, in partnership with the American Institute of CPAs, has just released its 2018 The State of Risk Oversight: An Overview of Enterprise Risk Management Practices.
-Based on survey responses from 474 business executives spanning a number of industries, types and sizes of organizations, the report provides detailed insights about the state of maturity of their organization’s current enterprise risk management (ERM) practices.
-This is the ninth year that we have conducted similar research in partnership with the AICPA.
+NC State’s ERM Initiative, in partnership with the American Institute of CPAs, has just released its tenth anniversary report, 2019 The State of Risk Oversight: An Overview of Enterprise Risk Management Practices.
+Based on survey responses from 445 business executives spanning a number of industries, types and sizes of organizations, the report provides detailed insights about the state of maturity of their organization’s current enterprise risk management (ERM) practices.
+This is the tenth year that we have conducted similar research in partnership with the AICPA.

 This report provides extensive data about the state of maturity about various aspects of an organization’s ERM process.
 Not only do we provide data about the full sample, but we also separately report findings for the largest sized organizations (revenues > $1B), publicly traded companies, financial services organizations, and not-for-profit organizations.